What is Figure-Ground Relationship?

 This second video covers Figure-Ground Relationship, a technique used for mastering composition.
 With plenty of examples and an on-location photo session (photos below) we will demonstrate how to effectively use techniques such as light figure on a dark background (vice versa), aspective view, and separating shapes.
 The figure-ground relationship video also touches on other techniques like dynamic symmetry, gamut, arabesques, and coincidences to create a masterpiece.
 These are all the same techniques used by master painters and they can be applied to your art, whether it’s photography, painting, or sculpting to clearly communicate to your viewer with power.
 This figure-ground relationship video is one of the most important tools for communicating your art with clarity!

-This is a mind-blowing, time-lapse of the entire Gestalt psychology video collection.
+This is a mind-blowing time-lapse video, which shows just a fraction of the rich content within the Gestalt psychology video collection.

 The best photographers learn from master painters.

 The videos are concise, so you will get nothing but super juicy value for a total of an hour and a half.
 Saving you time, and giving you exactly what you need!

 7 HD videos– Law of Continuity, Figure-Ground Relationship, Law of Proximity, Law of Similarity, Law of Pregnanz, Law of Symmetry, Law of Closure

 Total Running Time: 1h 32m

 Download Size: 895.3 MB total

 In-Depth Descriptions Quick Links to

 All seven Gestalt psychology videos have their own page…loaded with details.